 Option 5 – Percentage of list price

-Typically 0.5 – 2% of the list price can be charged, particularly on high-end properties.
-The reason you can charge more for high-end properties is that they will require more furniture and accessories (due to their size), and they expect these furnishings to be of higher quality (due to their target clientele).
+Typically, 0.5 – 2% of the list price can be charged, particularly on high-end properties.
+You can charge more for high-end properties because they will require more furniture and accessories (due to their size), and they expect these furnishings to be of higher quality (due to their target clientele).

-At the end of the day, a $200,000 house and a $500,000 will need roughly the same amount of staging.
+A $200,000 house and a $500,000 house will need roughly the same amount of staging.
 Both houses will have a kitchen, lounge, a couple of bedrooms, and one or two bathrooms.

 Option 6 – Flat rate

-A flat rate is a simple price for a specified period of time.
-You can have a monthly rate or a three-month rate.
-It’s 100% up to you.
+A flat rate is a simple price for a specified period.
+You can have a monthly or three-month rate – it’s 100% up to you.

-This flat rate approach sounds simple, but in reality, you need to factor in all your costs into the flat rate.
-Your time, tax, travel, etc. So in reality you are still calculating what the staging will cost based on another method, but you are presenting it to your client at a simple flat rate.
+This flat-rate approach sounds simple, but in reality, you need to factor in all your costs – your time, tax, travel, etc. So, you are still calculating what the staging will cost based on another method, but you are presenting it to your client at a simple flat rate.

 Option 7 – Package deals